rancher/rancher-docs/docs/reference-guides/cluster-configuration/rancher-server-configuration/rke1-cluster-configuration.md

 - `fleet-agent-default-affinity` for `fleet-agent`
 :::

-If you downgrade Rancher to a version that doesn't have your custom fields, your changes will be lost and the agents will redeploy without your customizations.
-The Fleet agent will fallback to using its built-in default values when it redeploys.
-If the Fleet version doesn't change during the downgrade, the redeployment won't be immediate.
+If you downgrade Rancher to v2.7.4 or below, your changes will be lost and the agents will re-deploy without your customizations.
+The Fleet agent will fallback to using its built-in default values when it re-deploys.
+If the Fleet version doesn't change during the downgrade, the re-deploy won't be immediate.

 ## RKE Cluster Config File Reference